 direct generators and other market participants as required to enhance reliability.

-Consultation – Where time permits, the IESO will discuss control actions with the applicable transmitter before implementation.
+Where time permits, the IESO will discuss control actions with the applicable transmitter before implementation.
 Affected market participants and reliability coordinators shall be advised as appropriate, which may include publishing information on areas with degraded transmission equipment performance.

 Islanding